drfailov/LaserGraver/README.md

 You can add text, images or empty frame.
 Empty frame can help positioning image if needed.
 Next step is render it to get set of instructions.
+Rendered set of instructions can't be changed, moved.

 ### Engrave tab
 When you rendered your project, review reconstruction for your set of instructions.